wd-David/react-svelte5/README.md

 ### Why?

 - More than 50% of the React SPA is written in JavaScript without tests and documentation.
-- We are obsessed with DRY, which makes a simple component extremely complex to maintain.
+- Obsessed with DRY, which makes a simple component extremely complex to maintain.
 - Name an anti-pattern in React, and there is a high chance you'll see it in the codebase.
 - We have a hand-crafted design editor with poor performance (re-rendering excessively) utilizing SVGs, not the Canvas API.